filecoin-project/specs/src/systems/filecoin_nodes/clock/_index.md

     - `ntp-b.nist.gov` ([NIST](https://tf.nist.gov/tf-cgi/servers.cgi) servers require registration)
   - We further recommend making 3 measurements in order to drop by using the network to drop outliers
   - See how [go-ethereum does this](https://github.com/ethereum/go-ethereum/blob/master/p2p/discv5/ntp.go) for inspiration
-- clients CAN consider using cesium clocks instead for accurate synchrony within larger mining operations
+- clients MAY consider using cesium clocks instead for accurate synchrony within larger mining operations

-Assuming a majority of rational participants, the above should lead to relatively low skew over time, with seldom more than 10-20% clock skew that should be rectified periodically by the network, as is the case in other networks.
-This assumption can be tested over time by ensuring that:

-- (real-time) epoch time is as dictated by the protocol
-- (historical) the current epoch number is as expected
+Mining operations have a strong incentive to prevent their clock from drifting ahead more than one epoch to keep their block submissions from being rejected.
+Likewise they have an incentive to prevent their clocks from drifting behind more than one epoch to avoid partitioning themselves off from the synchronized nodes in the network.

 ## Future work

 If either of the above metrics show significant network skew over time, future versions of Filecoin may include potential timestamp/epoch correction periods at regular intervals.

+When recoverying from exceptional chain halting outages (for example all implementations panic on a given block) the network can potentially opt for per-outage "dead zone" rules banning the authoring of blocks during the outage epochs to prevent attack vectors related to unmined epochs during chain restart.

-More generally, future versions of the Filecoin protocol will use Verifiable Delay Functions (VDFs) to strongly enforce block time and fulfill this leader election requirement; we choose to explicitly assume clock synchrony until hardware VDF security has been proven more extensively.
+Future versions of the Filecoin protocol may use Verifiable Delay Functions (VDFs) to strongly enforce block time and fulfill this leader election requirement; we choose to explicitly assume clock synchrony until hardware VDF security has been proven more extensively.